Monrava/gcp-ctf-workshop-public/hints/challenge5.md

-### Bonus Challenge 5: Admin Impersonation
+# Bonus Challenge 5: Admin Impersonation

+## Introduction

 There is one last level of control you can achieve - gaining persistent access!
 Wouldn't it be nice if you could add your own Google account to this project?
 You can try to set an IAM binding on the project level.
 But while the compute account you compromised is powerful, it can't modify the IAM settings on the project.
 But maybe another service account can?

+> [!NOTE]
-Note: In this CTF challenge the only role you can grant your own Google account on the project level is "role/viewer".
+> In this CTF challenge the only role you can grant your own Google account on the project level is "role/viewer".

 List the other service accounts on this project:
 #####